boldbi/bold-bi-docs/docs/faq/how-to-integrate-bold-bi-dashboards-with-git.md

     •   [Download dashboard via API](https://help.boldbi.com/server-api-reference/v4.0/api-reference/#operation/Dashboards_DownloadDashboard)

-Since Bold BI lacks native Git integration, you must rely on an external tool such as [VS Code](https://code.visualstudio.com/) to initialize your Git repository.
+As Bold BI does not have native Git integration, you will need to use an external tool like [VS Code](https://code.visualstudio.com/) to set up your Git repository.

 Follow these steps to save dashboard files in source control.